Fenoprofen Prescribing Information

 Plasma Protein Binding

 In vitro studies have shown that Fenoprofen, because of its affinity for albumin, may displace from their binding sites other drugs that are also albumin bound, and this may lead to drug interactions.
 Theoretically, Fenoprofen could likewise be displaced.
 Patients receiving hydantoins, sulfonamides or sulfonylureas should be observed for increased activity of these drugs and, therefore, signs of toxicity from these drugs.

 Drug/Laboratory Test Interactions

 Amerlex-M kit assay values of total and free triiodothyronine in patients receiving Fenoprofen have been reported as falsely elevated on the basis of a chemical cross-reaction that directly interferes with the assay.
 Thyroid-stimulating hormone, total thyroxine and thyrotropin-releasing hormone response are not affected.

 Carcinogenesis, Mutagenesis and Impairment of Fertility

-Long-term studies in animals have not been conducted to evaluate the carcinogenic potential of Fenoprofen.
-Studies have not been conducted to determine the effect of Fenoprofen on mutagenicity or fertility.
+Long-term studies in animals have not been conducted to evaluate the carcinogenic potential of Fenoprofen calcium tablets.
+Studies have not been conducted to determine the effect of Fenoprofen calcium tablets on mutagenicity or fertility.